harshwadhawe/Ecommerce-Microservice-Project/README.md

 ## Seed Data

-`./seed.sh` fills an empty environment with a demo catalog, users, and one populated cart.
-Re-running is safe: products already present by name are skipped and existing emails are left alone.
+`./seed.sh` fills an empty environment with a demo catalog, users, one populated cart and one order.
+Re-running is safe: products already present by name are skipped, existing emails are left alone, and a user who already has a cart or an order keeps it. `./cluster.sh up` runs it for you.

 ```bash
 ./seed.sh                # localhost (docker-compose or the k8s cluster)